vinayakshnd/px-ptool/README.md

 Following are additional flags which are to be provided in case of `apply` or `reset`

-`--auth`        : Access token in case of digitalocean,| delimited string with project name and path to service account json file for gcp and | delimited string with AZURE_SUBSCRIPTION_ID,AZURE_CLIENT_ID,AZURE_CLIENT_SECRET,AZURE_TENANT_ID for azure

 `--vm_creds`    : | delimited string with public and private key for gcp and digitalocean, username and password for azure

 `--region`      : Region in which the VMs and disks should be created